OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ##### 5.5.2.4.
 Safari WebBluetooth Extension

-> "Can't we solve this using browser extensions?"
+> Can't we solve this using browser extensions?
 > <cite>[Daniel Bates - Apple Webkit Team - 8th November 2017](https://www.w3.org/2017/11/08-device-api-minutes.html#:~:text=can%27t%20we%20solve%20this%20using%20browser%20extensions%3F)</cite>

 In the last public discussion about Web Bluetooth Standard between Apple and the other browser vendors it was suggested that browser extensions could offer a potential solution.